phoopee3/creating-blocks-using-acf/Using Advanced Custom Fields to Create Custom Blocks.md

 Jason Lawton
 jason@jasonlawton.com
 WordPress Developer
-MCS
+Merck - MCS

 ---

+# Who am I?

+- WordPress/full stack developer
+- Programming for 20 years
+- Using WordPress for about 10 years
+- Custom themes
+- Custom plugins

+---

 # What we will cover

-- Why create a block using ACF?
+- Why create a block using ACF
 - What we want to accomplish
 - Creating a child theme
 - Block registration
 - Creating the block in ACF
 - Block template coding
 - Using the block in the editor
-- Final result
+- Demo of the final result

+---

+# What are blocks?

+- Blocks are the way in which WordPress organizes content inside your blog posts and/or pages
+- Everything is (or will be) a block
+- Examples of blocks
+  - Paragraph
+  - Heading
+  - List
+  - Image
+  - ...and so on

 ---